jetbasrawi/godev/README.md

 `$ npm install --global gulp-cli`

-From the application directory .../github.com/jetbasrawi/godev run
+You will need to install a number of gulp related dependencies in your local project directory on your workstation.
+From the application directory github.com/jetbasrawi/godev run

 `$ npm install --save-dev gulp`

+`$ npm install gulp-util --save-dev`

+`$ npm install --save node-notifier`

 Once you have installed Gulp you should be good to go.